jandrewrogers/AquaHash/benchmark.md

 **Analysis**
 * AquaHash is still the fastest hash function.
 It can processes 10bytes/cycle for strings that a longer than 64 bytes.
-* clhash is the second best hash function for string length greater than 96 bytes.
-Note that clhash is slow for small strings because its is optimized for large input strings.
+* clhash is the second best hash function for input strings that are greater than or equal to **96 bytes** or **string length is divisible by 8**.
+Note that clhash is slow for small strings because [the input strings must be significantly larger than a vector register (128 bits)](https://github.com/lemire/clhash).
-* farmhash is the second best hash function for strings that are less than 96 bytes.
+* farmhash is the second best hash function for strings that are less than **96 bytes**.

 ### Large string benchmarks ###